Child abuse - the local authority complaints procedure

 - the child, if they have enough understanding

-- anyone else who the local authority thinks has sufficient interest in the welfare of the child.
+- anyone else who the local authority thinks has sufficient interest in the welfare of the child

 Getting hold of the records

-If you want to make a complaint, it may be useful for you first to get hold of the records that the local authority and other professionals hold about you and the child in question.
+If you want to make a complaint, it might be useful for you first to get hold of the records that the local authority and other professionals hold about you and the child in question.
 Generally if a child understands enough, they will need to agree to their records being released.
 Requests for access to records will be reviewed by the local authority Access to Records Officer.